Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 Gear Choice — 36T Chainring

-Prior to even starting to look for a new bike, I calculated a bunch for gear ratio.
+Pivot Trail 429 36T ChainringPrior to even starting to look for a new bike, I calculated a bunch with gear ratios.
 Using other bikes, I tested ratios by limiting rides to specific gears.
-Eventually I concluded a 36T or a 38T would work.
+Eventually I concluded a 36T or a 38T will work.
 It will make steep climbs a grunt, but it will keep me pedaling (mostly) on the down slopes.

 I would actually argue that the 11-speed chain improved the chubby 1X rear shifting, just a little.
+I cannot say for all bikes, but on this Pivot 429, it is a little better.

 Rant About 1-By